-The MODULAR RULES contain some VARIANT CLASS ABIL- Before getting into the justification, we can first express ITIES that reskin the ten classes in ADVANCED SWORDS & the following.
-As with all design decisions, this is a pref-SORCERY to align with some additional classes that weren't erence that can be houseruled, and in fact this particular included.
+The MODULAR RULES contain some VARIANT CLASS ABIL-ITIES that reskin the ten classes in GOLD & GALLOWS to align with some additional classes that weren't included.

 For instance, there are rules which make Fighters more like Barbarians or Monks.